VOLKANOGEDAY/VOLKANOGEDAY/readme.md

 <a href="https://github.com/volkanogeday">![Banner](https://user-images.githubusercontent.com/111060829/188723712-b5475369-4771-4dc7-8d9b-2443649efee0.png)</a>

-Hi, I'm VOLKANOGEDAY.
-I'm a 14 year old guy who loves coding, music, piano and designing.
-I'm currently learning .NET/C# and improving my HTML/CSS skills.
-If you liked my work, consider donating.
+Hi, I'm VOLKANOGEDAY, a 14 year old guy who is obsessed with music, designing, photography and coding.
+I'm currently trying to take my .NET/C#, HTML/CSS skills to one step further and learning Python.
+If you liked my work, please consider donating.
 It would be a great support for me :)

 ### Socials📱
 <a href="https://volkanogeday.github.io">